-- Review and download available datasets for your location and tools used in analysis, particularly the Aquatic and Terrestrial Benchmark Tools.
+- Review and download available datasets for your location and tools used in analysis, particularly the Lotic and Terrestrial Benchmark Tools.

 - Interpret your results to determine if management goals have or have not been met.
 See an example here on how to possibly interpret your results.

 - Use analysis products in grazing permit authorizations, NEPA documents, land use plans, etc.